toprakak07/DSA210project/README.md

 3. Visualization

-->Step count patterns and trends have been visualized using various techniques to gain deeper insights into the data:
+Step count patterns and trends have been visualized using various techniques to gain deeper insights into the data:

 ->Bar Charts: Display the average step count by day of the week and season.